ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 >Note: some friends on V2EX gave feedback that `btrfs`'s snapshot feature can also provide similar rollback capabilities, and it is much simpler.
 After some research, I found that to be true. `btrfs` can even be configured to boot from a snapshot using GRUB(just like the NixOS does).
 So if you only want the system rollback capability, then btrfs based snapshot tools(e.g. [btrbk](https://github.com/digint/btrbk)) is also a good choice.
 Or if you're still interested in Nix, It is definitely worth learning, as Nix's capabilities are far beyond just system snapshots.

 {{< figure src="./screenshot_2023-05-07-21-21.webp" caption="My NixOS Desktop" >}}

+So after studying Nix and Nix Flakes for about half a month, I finally completed my system switch, and this article is born out of the notes I wrote during this period of time, hope you like it~

 Now that the background information is out of the way, it's time to dive into the world of Nix!